bigdatawirtz/basic-tools/docs/git.md

 * Feature Branch Workflow: Each new feature or fix should be developed in its own branch.
 When the feature is complete it gets merged into master (or main).
 This workflow is good for small teams and projects with few contributors.
 * Gitflow Workflow: It's a more complex workflow that includes multiple branches to support features, releases and hotfixes.

-We suggest the following simplified version of the Feature Branch Workflow: [a simple feature branch workflow for two](gitflows)
+We suggest the following simplified version of the Feature Branch Workflow

+#### A simple feature branch workflow for two

+Create repository on GitHub

+Clone repository locally

+Time to work!

+Create your own branch (`git branch new_branch`)
+Switch to your branch (`git switch new_branch`)
+Work + Commit + Work + Commit...
+Return to main (`git switch main`)
+Check if there’s anything new on GitHub and bring it to main (`git pull`)
+Merge your branch into main (`git merge new_branch`)
+Push updated changes to GitHub (`git push`)

+Back to “Time to work!”

+**Note**: Each time, we use a different branch name: `new_branch1`, `new_branch2`, ...

+If you want, you can push your local branch to the remote repository if it isn't ready to merge with main.
+The first time you do this you'll have to make a `git push --set-upstream origin new_branch`.
+Then just use `git push` for subsequent pushes.